-Core competencies are recognizable through the actions, activities and thinking routines.
-They are strength-based.
-Starting with an activity such as listing “I can…” may provide opportunties for students to share what they feel they do well.
+Core competencies are recognizable through actions, activities and thinking routines.
+They are strength-based, progressive and continual.
+Starting with an activity such as listing “I can…” may provide opportunities for students to share what they feel they do well.
 Brainstorming as a class may help to jog memory.
 Connecting language to the “I can…” is the responsibility of the teacher.
 Use opportunities throughout a day to offer the language of core competencies and attach it to real examples of the student.
 Eg. “I noticed when you did this, you showed… That’s called critical thinking.”

 This process is a journey and will take quite a bit of time.
 There is no right/wrong answer, just naming and identifying some connections.
 The self assessment can look any way that the student wishes.
-Digital formats allow for wider breadth of opportunties of student voice (audio, video, image-although image can be paper based too).
+Digital formats allow for wider breadth of opportunities for student voice (audio, video, image-although image can be paper based too).